Monterey Bay shark attack: Great white was 20-feet-long - NewsBreak

 Bandy is a Sacramento police officer and Johns is a nurse.
 Braddock is a respected surfer who often surfs powerful waves in Moss Landing.
 On Wednesday, he used all of his paddling strength to save the swimmer’s life.

 Braddock was at Lovers Point Beach at just the right moment because he was leading an ocean excursion for a group of children visiting from Kansas.
 “They had never been in the ocean before.
-We were chest-deep getting comfortable with the ocean, embracing the nature of the ocean,” he told KRON4 Friday.Crews working to put out brush fire in Poway; road closures announced
+We were chest-deep getting comfortable with the ocean, embracing the nature of the ocean,” he told KRON4 Friday.No manager found at failing Knox County restaurant

 When the great white attacked Bruemmer, the Kansas children, “got the full immersion, that’s for sure.
 They saw it all.”
 While the children stood on shore, Braddock grabbed two surfboards and paddled both boards out to the screaming swimmer.